TonyTheGreat1/tony-yusupov-HackerU-Project-final/README.md

-the javascript projects can be found in the "JAVASCRIPT-Project-tony yusupov" folder containing 7 projects can also be accessed through the main home.html and navigating to the play center section and clicking the links
+the javascript projects can be found in the "JAVASCRIPT-Project-tony yusupov" folder containing 7 projects can also be accessed through the main home.html and navigating to the play center section and clicking the links.

 1. Weather projectAPI - which allows you to check the weather all around the globe by simply typing the chosen country/city.